Skip to main content

 Ecommerce business marketing

-Marketing for ecommerce businesses that need more orders from the traffic they already fight for
+Ecommerce marketing for stores that need more orders from paid traffic

-Ecommerce marketing revenue path with paid traffic, product pages, checkout, email follow-up, orders, and reporting.
+Ecommerce marketing system showing paid traffic, product pages, checkout, Klaviyo email, orders, repeat purchases, and revenue reporting.

-Need the store checked?
-Send the store, campaign context, product category, analytics, email setup, or checkout problem.
+Need more orders from the store?
+Share the store, current ads, product category, analytics, Klaviyo/email setup, or checkout problem.

 Direct answer

-Ecommerce marketing has to connect demand to the order.
+Ecommerce marketing connects the click to the order.

-Stan Consulting helps ecommerce businesses connect ads, SEO and AI visibility, landing pages, product pages, email follow-up, conversion, tracking, reporting, and strategy so revenue problems are not hidden inside traffic reports.
+Stan Consulting helps ecommerce businesses connect paid traffic, SEO and AI visibility, product pages, collection pages, checkout, Klaviyo/email, tracking, reporting, and strategy so orders and repeat purchases are visible in revenue data.

-What connectsCampaigns, product feeds, collection pages, product pages, landing pages, checkout, email follow-up, analytics, revenue source data, and buyer questions.
+Before the orderGoogle Ads, product feeds, collection pages, product pages, checkout, Klaviyo/email, analytics, and buyer questions all shape the purchase.

-What changesThe fix can land in ads, landing pages, product pages, collection pages, SEO and AI visibility, email, tracking, reporting, or offer strategy.
+Where we helpStan Consulting can improve Google Ads, landing pages, product pages, collection pages, checkout, SEO and AI visibility, Klaviyo/email, tracking, reporting, or offer clarity.

 Request help